Bumps and redness on the face, how to get rid of them?

 • Gentle exfoliation with AHA/BHA acids to renew the skin.

-• Zinc and niacinamide care application to soothe inflammation.
+• Application of zinc and niacinamide treatment to soothe inflammation.

-For more information on scar prevention and mitigation, check out our article on scars and redness.
+For more information on scar prevention and mitigation, see our article on scars and redness.

 Soothe the redness around a pimple